ysut/playground/HGMD-GeneLinker/README.md

    1. HGMD version
    2. The path to a directory including HGMD dump files (e.g. hgmd_pro_2023.3.dump.gz)
-   3. The path to a directory that binds /var/lib/mysql (For MariaDB data storage)
+   3. The path to a directory that binds `/var/lib/mysql` (For MariaDB data storage)
    4. The path to a directory to save summrized file
    5. The path to a directory to store the session file for phpMyAdmin

-4. Build images, run containers, and login container by folowing codes.
+4. Build images, run containers, and login container by following codes.
 ```
 $ docker compose up -d
 $ docker compose exec app bash